Deforestation in Sri Lanka

 Deforestation is one of the most serious environmental issues in Sri Lanka.
 Sri Lanka's current forest cover as of 2017 was 29.7%.
 In the 1920s, the island had a 49 percent forest cover but by 2005 this had fallen by approximately 26 percent.
-(29.46% in 2018) Between 1990 and 2000, Sri Lanka lost an average of 26,800 ha of forests per year.
+(29.40% in 2018) or 24-35%.
+Between 1990 and 2000, Sri Lanka lost an average of 26,800 ha of forests per year.
 This amounts to an average annual deforestation rate of 1.14%.
 Between 2000 and 2005 the rate accelerated to 1.43% per annum.
 However, with a long history of policy and laws towards environmental protection, deforestation rates of primary cover have decreased 35% since the end of the 1990s thanks to a strong history of conservation measures.
 The problem of deforestation in Sri Lanka is not as significant in the southern mountainous regions as it is in northern and lowland southern Sri Lanka, largely due to the nature of environmental protection.

 History

 Forest clearing in nearly all parts of the dry zone can be traced back to Sri Lanka's hydraulic civilization, (Anuradhapura and Polonaruwa Kingdom period) when the forest cover in catchment areas in the wet zone was preserved undisturbed.
 However the gradual shifting of the capitals of Sri Lanka towards the wet zone 18th century enabled re-establishment of the dry zone forests that contain many valuable timber species.
 During the colonial period, under the Portuguese, Dutch there was considerable exploitation of prized timber, such as Ebony, Calamander and Nedun for export to the Europe, while Chena cultivation began to proliferate in the dry zone.

-After British Ceylon period they gained control of the whole island in 1815 too there was heavy exploitation of dry zone forest for timber, especially between 1830-1870.
+After British Ceylon period they gained control of the whole island in 1815 too there was heavy exploitation of dry zone forest for timber, especially between 1830 and 1870.
 The wet mid country and mountain forests that had remained intact were cleared rapidly for plantations of coffee and later tea.
 The forests of the low country wet zone were cleared for rubber and forests of the low and mid country wet zone and the intermediate zone were cleared for coconut.
 Even so, the close canopy natural forests stood at 80% in 1881.

+Lter, with Sri Lanka (Dominion of Ceylon) rapid urbanization and steady population growth in the 1970s, mostly Sirimavo Bandaranaike's region, infrastructure projects destroyed forest areas.
+The construction of dams, road networks and the expansion of urban areas to meet the demands of a growing population have led to the loss of hundreds of thousands of hectares of forest.